Stung By Twitter, Trump Signs Executive Order To Weaken Social Media Companies

 But legal experts said they were doubtful the move would have any practical effect on the tech giants.
 Legal observers described the action as "political theater," arguing that the order does not change existing federal law and will have no bearing on federal courts.

 The president's latest confrontation with Twitter was set off after the tech company placed fact-checking warnings on two of his tweets that claimed, without evidence, that casting ballots by mail allows for voter fraud.
-Voting by mail has been used for years in both Democratic and Republican states without reports of widespread fraud.
+Both Democratic and Republican states have used voting by mail for years without reports of widespread fraud.

 Trump lashed out at Twitter, comparing the fact-checking labels to censorship and accusing the social media giant of stifling conservative voices, though the president did not provide any examples to back up his assertion.

-The president, who often uses Twitter as a megaphone to tout his victories and blast his critics, responded to the fact-checking labels by threatening to shut down social media companies despite not having the sole authority to do so.
+The president, who often uses Twitter as a megaphone to tout his victories and blast his critics to his more than 80 million followers, said Thursday that if he had the legal authority to do so, he would completely shut down Twitter.

+"I think I'd be hurting it very badly if we didn't use it anymore," Trump said from the White House.
+"We have other sites we can use, I guess, or we'd have to develop other sites."

+Twitter CEO Jack Dorsey said Wednesday that the platform will continue to warn users about factual distortions on it.

 Regulator: Turning the FCC into "the President's speech police is not the answer"